UCR-CISL/sensorFusionModel_replication/README.md

 2. **Radiate SDK**
    Repository: [Radiate SDK on GitHub](https://github.com/marcelsheeny/radiate_sdk)
    Description: The Radiate SDK is a framework aimed at working with radar datasets.
-It simplifies data handling, preprocessing, and analysis for research and development in radar-related applications.
+It simplifies data handling, preprocessing, and analysis for research and development in radar-related applications.4

+### List of added functionalities (in progress)
+- Data Loading and Processing
+- Hydranet model training script
+- Gating Module (currently focusing on DeepGatingModule) training script